luqmarthinus/email-password-gen-scripts/README.md

 # Email and Password Generator

-This script generates email and password pairs based on names provided in a text file. :smile:
+This script generates email and password pairs based on names provided in a text file and will be saved to generated_email_password_pairs.csv. :smile:

 ## Installation